bitnami/charts/bitnami/elasticsearch/README.md

 ### To 19.0.0

-The new version of this chart is not longer sopported elasticsearch-curator, this repository has been deprecated.
+The new version of this chart no longer supports elasticsearch-curator, this repository has been deprecated.

 ### To 18.0.0